Seemin Jamali: Early life

-Jamali was born to Ghulamullah Din Muhammad Memon.
-She graduated from Nawabshah Medical College in 1986.
+Jamali was born on 19 August 1961, to Ghulamullah Din Muhammad Memon.
+She studied in Gulistan Shah Abdul Latif School and graduated from Nawabshah Medical College in 1986.

 Career

-She joined JPMC in 1988.
+Jamali joined JPMC in 1988.
 In 1993, she completed her master's degree in Primary Healthcare Management (MPHM) in Thailand.
 She took charge of JPMC's emergency department in 1995.
 She did a postdoctoral fellowship in Emergency Care in the US.
 She was awarded a scholarship for a post-doctoral fellowship in public health policy and injury prevention at the Johns Hopkins School of Public Health.

-Personal life
+Personal life and death

-In 2020, Dr. Jamali was diagnosed with colon cancer which was successfully treated.
+In 2020, Jamali was diagnosed with colon cancer, which was successfully treated at the time.